 Keep in mind, this doesn’t mean that these dogs are “dumb.”
 They just have different motivators than the top-ranking dog breeds.
 Unlike Border Collies, both breeds won’t do your bidding for the sake of working.

 With that said, both dogs need to receive a sufficient amount of physical activity every day to maintain a healthy lifestyle.
-Failure to do so may lead to “destructive behavior,” such as tearing apart your new couch.
+Failure to do so may lead to “destructive behavior,” such as tearing apart your new pair of shoes or couch.

 According to a Malamute owner, you may need to spend a few hours a day working out your dog: